viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 ---------------------

 A user, or resource owner, is usually the registered user on your site.
-You design your own user model, there is not much to say.
+You need to design your own user model.

 Client (Application)
 ---------------------

-A client is the app which want to use the resource of a user.
+A client is the app which wants to use the resource of a user.
 It is suggested that the client is registered by a user on your site, but it is not required.

 The client should contain at least these properties: